-Pay an hour’s attention to the vote-counting debate and you’ll probably hear several myths.
-From defenders of the status quo, you'll hear that the IT security systems of voting-machine companies like ES&S and Command Central are reliably able to stump hackers.
-(That must be why Sony, Anthem, and Target have been begging them to work as their IT security consultants, right?)
+May 20, 2015 at 9:56pm -- Pay an hour’s attention to the vote-counting debate and you’ll probably hear several myths.
+From defenders of the status quo, you'll hear that our municipal clerks' management of our voting machines is able to stump hackers.

 However, there are other myths that more insistently keep otherwise intelligent people from thinking sensibly about vote-counting.
 I’m sure others can suggest more, but these are my top three.

 Myth: Election results are announced on Election Night.

 Fact: The numbers announced on Election Night are preliminary.
 Elections officials have two weeks—more if they ask—before they have to sign the statement that will transform those numbers into final, official election results.
 Statutes allow several weeks for the canvass process so the results can be reviewed to make sure they are correct.
 That’s what ‘canvass’ means.

 An example of how this belief affects citizens: Within a week following one election, I received a copy of a complaint filed with the state elections authority.
 The complainant was demanding the State investigate an anomaly in the Election-Night results.
 I had to explain that the state elections agency didn't even officially have the election results yet.
 County boards of canvass were still working with them.
 I suggested the complainant contact the counties—particularly the county where the anomaly was most obvious—to make sure the county officials noticed the problem, checked it out, and fixed it.
 That’s their job, and there was still time for them to do it right.
 But no. He wanted to file a formal complaint with the State.